duyen-ho/the-story-collective/README.md

 ## Future updates
-- Add a likes-based scoring system to filter stories and populate the best results first – Add a 'Form Group' functionality so users can connect with even more like-minded writers and create new stories together
+- Add a likes-based scoring system to filter stories and populate the best results first
+- Add a 'Form Group' functionality so users can connect with more like-minded writers